Cool Job of the Month

 Career Path/Average Salaries

 Salaries are dependent on a few variables such as experience, size of company, and company location.
-Generally speaking the average salary for an optician is $24,430, ranging from $15,900 to $39,660.
+In 2019, the average salary for an optician working in the U.S. is $43,843 annually.
 The higher salaries tend to be found for opticians who work in clinics, rather then retail stores, which usually pay lower.
-In most cases opticians will work 40 hours per week.
+In most cases, opticians will work 40 hours per week.

 Related Occupations